 Artists have responded.
 Soulja Boy used to make Top 40 playlists and post them online.
 Then, he slipped his own track in there, people thought it was a hit, and the song jumped up the music charts.
-Coupled with an iconic dance and, the “Crank Dat” spent seven weeks as atop of the Billboard Hot 100 chart.
-Just this year, Rae Sremmurd and Migos had back-to-back Hot 100 hits with “Black Beatles” and “Bad and Boujee,” their reach, fueled by the use of those songs in popular video memes.⁹ In contrast to rock and pop music, where artists wait years to release their next album, hip-hop artists game algorithms with weekly releases, birthday drops, moving at the swift cadence of digital life.¹⁰
+Coupled with an iconic dance and, the “Crank Dat” spent seven weeks on top of the Billboard Hot 100 chart.
+Just this year, Rae Sremmurd and Migos had back-to-back Hot 100 hits with “Black Beatles” and “Bad and Boujee,” their reach, fueled by the use of those songs in popular video memes.⁹ In contrast to rock and pop music, where artists wait years to release their next album, hip-hop artists game algorithms with weekly releases and birthday drops, which move at the swift speed of digital life.¹⁰

 Social Media and the Power of YouTube